 ‘In the grandeur and solemnity of a divine judgment, God is introduced as instructing men in the nature of true worship, exposing hypocrisy, warning the wicked, and encouraging the pious.’
 (JFB)

 The court is called, v1; the Judge takes his seat, v2f; the parties are summoned, v4f; judgement begins, v6.

-From the rising of the sun to the place where it sets – That is, from the farthest east to the farthest west.
+From the east and west – ‘From the rising of the sun to the place where it sets’ (NIV).
 Cf. Isa.
 45:6.

-Psa 50:4 He summons the heavens above, and the earth, that he may judge his people:
+50:4 He summons the heavens above,

 He summons the heavens above, and the earth – as witnesses.
 See Deut 4:26 30:19 Isa 1:2.